‘Strategically Deflated’: Authorities Admit to Slashing Tires on Cars Belonging to Protesters and Journalists in Minneapolis

 — Andrew Kimmel (@andrewkimmel) May 31, 2020

-Spokesmen for the Minneapolis Police Department, Hennepin County Sheriff’s Office, and the National Guard told the Tribune their officers were not the ones depicted in the photos and videos being seen on social media.
+Spokesmen for the Minneapolis Police Department, Hennepin County Sheriff’s Office, and the National Guard told the Star Tribune their officers were not the ones depicted in the photos and videos being circulated far and wide on social media.

 [image via Mother Jones YouTube screengrab]